Education

 The NRSN organize a weeklong summer school each year at various locations in Norway.
 These are intensive events that combine theoretical and hands-on activities.

-Post-doctoral researchers are employed at the institute based on either writing a proposal for projects relevant for already funded research projects, or by applying for funding themselves within their research group.
-Access to infrastructure such as the national infrastructure scheme NORBRAIN (equipment), administrative and technical help is provided.
-Our post-docs are fully integrated within the institute and they receive supervision from their principal investigator as well as from a relevant co-supervisor, either within or externally of the institute.
-They present at internal journal clubs, data clubs and are encouraged to submit abstract and present poster at international conferences.
-Abroad stay and collaboration is highly encouraged and supported.
-Some will co-supervise PhD students or MSc students as part of their responsibilities.
+Postdoctoral researchers are employed at the institute based on either writing a proposal for projects relevant for already funded research projects, or by applying for funding themselves within their research group.
+Access to infrastructure such as the national infrastructure scheme NORBRAIN (equipment) and administrative and technical help is provided.
+Our postdocs are fully integrated within the institute and they receive supervision from their principal investigator as well as from a relevant co-supervisor, either within or externally of the institute.
+They present at internal journal clubs, data clubs and are encouraged to submit abstracts and present posters at international conferences.
+Stays abroad and international collaboration is highly encouraged and supported.
+Some postdocs will co-supervise PhD students or MSc students as part of their responsibilities.

 Our alumni of trained researchers who have spent time and effort at the institute tells us we are succeeding in our ambition of being a nurturing and developing nest for young minds to grow and expand their work-environment to stay international.
 The institute recruits independently of nationality or origin.
-Since CNC’s inauguration in 2013 we have had more than 30 different nationalities represented among employee staff.
-For a given period, the international researcher is located in Trondheim, side by side with other internationals, learning, developing and exploring, before returning home, continuing their research careers as PhDs, post-doctors, or researchers, or even forming their own research group and becoming principal investigators.
+Since the inauguration of the Centre for Neural Computation in 2013 we have had more than 30 different nationalities represented among employee staff.
+For a given period, the international researcher is located in Trondheim, side by side with other internationals, learning, developing and exploring, before continuing their research careers as PhDs, postdocs, or researchers, or even forming their own research group and becoming principal investigators.

-Numerous PhD students and postdocs of CNC and its predecessor, the Centre for the Biology of Memory (2002-12), have achieved faculty and group leader positions at internationally well-recognized universities and institutes such as Stanford University, University of California in San Diego, University of California at Irvine, University of Texas at Austin, the Max Planck for Brain Research in Frankfurt, and the University of Oslo, among others.
+Numerous PhD students and postdocs of the Kavli Institute for Systems Neuroscience and its predecessor, the Centre for the Biology of Memory (2002-12), have achieved faculty and group leader positions at internationally well-recognized universities and institutes such as Stanford University, University of California in San Diego, University of California at Irvine, University of Texas at Austin, the Max Planck for Brain Research in Frankfurt, and the University of Oslo, among others.

 Follow us